akirjavainen/axel/README.md

 # How to use
 1. Load up RemoteCapture.ino and plug a 433.92MHz receiver to digital pin 2.
 2. Open up Tools -> Serial Monitor in Arduino IDE and start pressing the remote controller (button).
 3. Copy paste the 41 bit commands to Axel.ino for sendAxelCommand().
-At least two different codes are needed.
+A minimum of two different codes is required.

 # How to use with example commands